Chejungwon: Renamed as Severance Hospital

 In 1893, Oliver R. Avison, a professor of the University of Toronto, became the fourth hospital director of Chejungwon.
 In 1900, while on furlough in North America, Avison was invited to speak at a conference of missions in New York City.
 Among the audience was Louis Severance, an American businessman and philanthropist from Cleveland who was connected to Standard Oil.

 Severance donated a large sum of money to Chejungwon, with which a new hospital was built in front of Sungnyemun.
 Chejungwon subsequently changed its name to "Severance Hospital" on 3 September 1904.
 In the same year, the hospital added the Severance Hospital Medical School and the attached School of Nursing.
 After Severance's death, his son, John Severance, donated an additional to the hospital.
 Severance Hospital became one of the best-equipped and most well-known hospitals in Asia.

 The first seven medical licenses in Korean history were awarded to graduates of Severance Hospital Medical School on 3 June 1908: Hong Jong-eun, Kim Pil-soon, Hong Seok-hoo, Park Seo-yang, Kim Hui-yeong, Ju Hyun-cheuk and Shin Chang-hee.
 All seven doctors later became important figures in the construction of modern Korea.

-In 1942 during Japanese colonial rule, the Japanese renamed the hospital and medical school as "Asahi Medical School."
+In 1942 during Japanese occupation, the Japanese renamed the hospital and medical school as "Asahi Medical School."
 When Korea regained independence in 1945, the hospital officially reclaimed its name as Severance Hospital.
 The medical school was upgraded to "Severance Medical College" in 1947.

 On 5 January 1957, the Severance Medical College was united with Yonhee University under the name of Yonsei University.
 The Severance Hospital is currently part of the Yonsei University Health System and affiliated with the Yonsei University College of Medicine.